 Post-Pandemic Economy Environment

-Referring to that figure of an unemployment rate of 14.9 percent, the number included 20.5 million workers who were relegated to temporary status or permanently out of work.
+By April of 2020 in the US, 14.9 percent of US workers were unemployed.
+That number included 20.5 million workers who were relegated to temporary status or permanently out of work.
 Businesses who were able to stay afloat found themselves operating remotely.
 In fact, according to staffingindustry.com, 77 percent of office workers began to work from home.
 What is surprising is that both businesses and employees liked the arrangement.
-Employees claimed to be just as productive, and companies whittled down their office expenses.
+Employees claimed to be just as productive.
+Companies whittled down their office expenses.

 Four trends have surfaced in this new economy, according to ceowiz.com.
-These trends will guide struggling businesses back to health and give new companies the strength to survive until the still-fragile economy rebounds.
+These trends will guide struggling businesses back to health.
+This gives new companies the strength to survive until the still-fragile economy rebounds.

 Employers Plan to Hire Contingent Workers

-The same website ( staffingindustry.com) says that 70 percent of employers plan to hire contingent workers.
-True, there is a robust pool of these workers, however finding the type of talent necessary for a particular project may be difficult.
+Staffingindustry.com also says that 70 percent of employers plan to hire contingent workers.
+There is a robust pool of these workers.
+Finding the type of talent necessary for a particular project may be difficult.

 Global Worker Pool